Algebraic vector bundles and $p$-local A^1-homotopy theory: Introduction

 Given the paucity of real algebraic representatives of homotopy classes, Wood later broadened the scope of the representation problem \cite{WoodQuadrics} by studying ``complex" polynomial representatives.
-Indeed, if we consider $S^n$ as a complex algebraic variety, then the set of complex points of $S^n$ is a complex manifold diffeomorphic to the tangent bundle of the standard (smooth) $n$-sphere (in particular, homotopy equivalent to the standard (smooth) $n$-sphere).
-By a complex algebraic representative of a homotopy class $\alpha \in \pi_n(S^n)$, we will mean a morphism of complex algebraic varieties $S^n \to S^m$ such that the associated continuous map obtained by taking complex points is in the homotopy class $\alpha$.
-As we now explain, the situation regarding existence of complex algebraic representatives of homotopy classes appears to be essentially the opposite of that for real algebraic representatives.
+Indeed, write $S^n_{\cplx}$ for the standard sphere considered as a complex algebraic variety.
+The complex manifold $S^n_{\cplx}$ is diffeomorphic to the tangent bundle of the standard (smooth) $n$-sphere (in particular, homotopy equivalent to the standard $n$-sphere).
+By a complex algebraic representative of a homotopy class $\alpha \in \pi_n(S^n)$, we mean a morphism of complex algebraic varieties $S^n_{\cplx} \to S^m_{\cplx}$ such that the associated map of complex manifolds (obtained by taking complex points) represents the homotopy class $\alpha$.
+Wood writes \cite[Question 2]{WoodQuadrics}: ``What is the first element in the homotopy groups of spheres which cannot be represented by a polynomial map of quadrics?'' and then remarks that one cannot rule out the possibility that all elements of the unstable homotopy groups of spheres admits complex polynomial representatives.
+We present evidence in support of this latter possibility, so that the situation regarding existence of complex algebraic representatives of homotopy classes appears to be essentially the opposite of that for real algebraic representatives.

 We write $Q_{2n-1}$ for the smooth affine variety in ${\mathbb A}^{2n}$ defined by the equation $\sum_{i} x_iy_i = 1$ and $Q_{2n}$ for the smooth affine variety in ${\mathbb A}^{2n+1}$ defined by $\sum_i x_iy_i = z(1-z)$; these are the ``split" smooth affine quadrics.
 Over the complex numbers, the quadrics defining the standard $n$-sphere become isomorphic to ``split" quadrics of dimension $n$.
 From the standpoint of $\aone$-homotopy theory, the varieties $Q_{2n-1}$ and $Q_{2n}$ have the $\aone$-homotopy types of motivic spheres \cite[Theorem 2]{AsokDoranFasel}.
 With this notation, the next result shows that we may construct non-constant morphisms from quadrics of arbitrary high dimension to $Q_3$.